epfl-si/meteor-accounts-oidc/README.md

-Additionally, Meteor's `accounts-base` provides support for setting fields when a user is first created. `epfl:accounts-oidc` uses that to populate the user's `.profile` field out of the personal information present in either the `userInfo` callback results, or the JWT claims.
+Additionally, Meteor's `accounts-base` provides support for setting fields when a user is first created. `epfl:accounts-oidc` uses that to populate the user's `.profile` field out of the personal information present in either the `UserInfo` callback results, or the JWT claims.
 In order to replace this behavior with your own, you must call [`Accounts.onCreateuser`](https://docs.meteor.com/api/accounts#AccountsServer-onCreateUser) on the server.